khalilbadreddine/khalilbadreddine/README.md

 ---

 ### :man_technologist: About Me :
-I am an innovative and results-driven MERN Stack Developer with a Bachelor's degree in Computer Systems Engineering.
-I excel in problem-solving, creativity, and team collaboration, and I thrive in dynamic environments where I can quickly adapt to new technologies.
+<div align="center"> <p>I am an innovative and results-driven MERN Stack Developer 💻🚀 with a Bachelor's degree in Computer Systems Engineering 🎓🖥️.
+I excel in problem-solving 🧩, creativity 🎨, and team collaboration 🤝, and I thrive in dynamic environments where I can quickly adapt to new technologies ⚡📱.
+</p></div>
 ---